-Due to the economic uncertainty related to Coronavirus (COVID-19), the IRS granted an automatic 2020 tax extension to July 15 for income tax returns and payments originally due on April 15.
+Due to the economic uncertainty related to Coronavirus (COVID-19), the IRS granted an automatic 2021 tax extension to May 17 for most individual income tax returns and payments originally due on April 15.
 Before paying your taxes, consider whether or not you should use that time to save more.

-In March, the IRS announced the 2020 tax deadline extension that moves the due date for calendar year taxpayers to file and pay taxes to July 15.
+The IRS 2021 tax filing deadline extension moves the tax filing and paying due date for most individual taxpayers to May 17.
+Due to severe winter storms, the IRS has also extended the tax deadline for residents of Texas, Oklahoma and Louisiana to June 15, 2021.
 The delay happens automatically and doesn't require you to do anything special to receive the extra time.

 In light of these unusual circumstances and the automatic extension, you might wonder whether it makes sense to file as soon as you're able or wait until the new deadline.
 After all, just because you have the extra time, does that mean you should use it?